billsacks/prototypes-clm-polymorphism_with_different_interfaces/README.md

 they require?
 I cannot see a straightforward way to do this using polymorphism.
 These prototypes explore some alternatives.

-I am most inclined towards Option #1 or Option #2.
-These are the two I provide examples for.
+I am most inclined towards Option #1, Option #2 or Option #5.
+These are the three I provide examples for.
 I am including other options here for completeness, but right now I feel that the downsides of the other options outweigh the upsides.